replicatedhq/help-center/content/docs/kb/supporting-your-customers/ui-bind-kb.md

 ---
 date: "2017-08-08T00:09:10Z"
-lastmod: "2017-08-T00:09:10Z"
+lastmod: "2017-09-22T00:09:10Z"
-title: "Changing ui-bind-port On A Running Container"
+title: "Changing The Admin Console Port Number"
 weight: "999999"
 categories: [ "Supporting Your Customers" ]
 index: "docs"
 ---

-By defualt, the Replicated install script binds the Replicated UI to port :8800.
+By default, the Replicated install script binds the Admin Console to port :8800.

-You can add a flag in the Replicated install script to specify in which port you want the Replicated UI to be bound to.
+You can add a flag in the Replicated install script to specify in which port you want the Admin Console to be bound to.

 Example install script with bound port specified: